 This course is designed to guide the student through the five stages in the evolution of a system.
-Effective use of management sciences in meeting the needs of business systems through class projects and an off-campus project.
+Effective use of management sciences in meeting the needs of business systems through a class project and an off-campus project.
 (1.2)